niekdt/cheatsheets/R/data.table.md

 | Number of duplicated rows | <pre lang='R'>sum(duplicated(dt)) | |

 ## Sort

-Data tables are sorted by the keys
+Sorting can be handled automatically by setting a column as one of the keys through `setkey()`.

 | What | How | Details |
 |---|---|---|
 | Sort by column symbols byref | <pre lang='R'>setorder(dt, Age, Sex) | |